-Firstly, you will need to go on the proper selection with which you wish to apply for, either: ‘Sole Proprietors in possession of a valid Maltese Identity Card’, or ‘Company Legal Representatives’ or if it is none of the above there is an, ‘Other applicants’ choice which you can select.
+First, you will need to choose what you wish to apply for, either: ‘Sole Proprietors in possession of a valid Maltese Identity Card’, or ‘Company Legal Representatives,’ if none of the above applies for you, there is an ‘Other Applicants’ choice which you can select.

-If you select the ‘Sole Proprietors in possession of a valid Maltese Identity Card’ option you will be asked to give your ID Card Number and ID Document Number.
-After that, you are required to fill out your basic information like address and phone number.
+If you select the ‘Sole Proprietors in possession of a valid Maltese Identity Card’ option, you will be asked to give your ID Card Number and ID Document Number.
+After that, you are required to then fill out your basic information, like address and phone number, to proceed.

 Do Self-Employed Pay Tax?

-A person who is self-employed has to deal with their own social security, unlike someone who has an employer who deducts the income tax and social security for his/her pay.
-For self-employed people, the rate of the yearly income is 15%.
+A person who is self-employed must arrange their own social security, unlike someone who has an employer who deducts the income tax and social security from wages on your behalf.
+For self-employed people, the tax rate on yearly income is 15%.

-Then there are married rates and parent rates which increase decrease taxation.
+Then there are married rates and parent rates which can affect tax increases or decreases.